BestTimesToVisit.com Logo

 food

 As the sun dips below the Timor Sea, Mindil Beach Market explodes with vibrant energy.
-Sample exotic street food from around the globe, browse local artisan crafts, and soak in the lively atmosphere with live music as the sky turns fiery orange and purple.
+Sample exotic street food from around the globe, browse unique local crafts, and soak in the lively atmosphere with live music as the sky turns fiery orange and purple.
+Arrive early to snag a good spot on the sand and avoid the biggest crowds.

 Best time: April-October